r-pogo/vade_mecum/Testing/ISTQB/Testing_throughout_SDLC.md

 available, so that this earlier testing and defect detection can support the shift-left strategy
 ___
 ### Testing as a Driver for Software Development
-TDD, ATDD and BDD are similar development approaches, where tests are defined as a means of directing development.
 Each of these approaches implements the principle of early testing and follows a shift-left approach, since the tests are defined before the code is written.
 They support an iterative development model.
 These approaches are characterized as follows:
 `Test-Driven Development (TDD)`: